-This page is all about converting from one unit to another.
+This page is all about converting from one unit of measurement to another.
 Usually this is for either converting from or to metric and imperial measurements.

 Enter the amount in the highlighted box and the click on the = sign to convert.

 Sound moves slower at lower temperatures and faster at higher temperatures.
 At -25°C sounds moved at just 315 metres per second but at +35°C sounds moves at 351 metres per second.

 Temperatures are not only measured in centigrade and fahrenheit.
 There are also the scales of Kelvin, Rankine, Delisle, Newton, Reaumur and Rømer.

 0 K (Kelvin) is absolute zero, (not something you want to be around to measure).
 The scale was created by Belfast born, Lord Kelvin.

 The fahrenheit scale was first proposed back in 1724 by Daniel Gabriel Fahrenheit.
 It is not commonly used in the UK any more but it is still used in the United States.